 How does telemedicine help those with sleep apnea?

 In the diagnosis phase, primary care physicians, and sleep clinicians are using telemedicine to consult with patients.
 Once, a patient is diagnosed, it can also be a helpful tool as doctors work to develop an effective treatment plan.

-Videoconferencing technology is proving itself to be helpful in supporting the management of support on-going compliance with CPAP therapy.
+Videoconferencing technology is proving itself to be helpful in supporting the management of obstructive sleep apnea as well.
+Sleep clinics are currently using it to connect clients and respiratory therapists for follow-up visits.
+Along with remote CPAP usage monitoring, specialists are able to support on-going compliance with CPAP therapy.
 This includes assisting clients with mask fitting and properly using their CPAP device.

 Related article: Coronavirus Concerns for Patients with Sleep Apnea.

 Contact Sleep Health Solutions of Ohio for comprehensive sleep testing and diagnostic support for sleep disorders.